necro50n3/cobblemon-raiddens/README.md

   - is_catchable: Whether the raid boss is catchable
   - health_multi: The raid boss health multiplier
   - shiny_rate: The shiny rate of the raid boss
-  - script: Custom raid boss triggers.
-This will be explained in the future
+  - script: Custom raid boss event triggers
 - *Required fields
 - See example below